How to Cite a Conference Paper

 MLA 9th Edition

 MLA is more descriptive.
-Its goal is to paint a clear picture of the event where the presentation happened.
-You describe the event after giving the author and title of the paper.
+Its goal is to paint a clear picture of the event where the paper was delivered.
+You describe the event after giving the author and title.
 This format is quite flexible, especially for new media like virtual conferences.
 You can read more about MLA’s approach for a paper presented at a virtual conference.

 Works Cited Format:

 Presenter, First Name Last Name.
-“Title of Presentation.”
+“Title of Paper.”
 Conference Name, Date, Location.
-Description of presentation.
+Description of paper.

 Example: